paarthgulati/activeFolding_cuPSS/README.md

 ```
 run/run_activeFolding.sh
 ```
-This solves the follwing equations in 2D for the default parameters selected from solvers/model_ALLPS_gravity/default_parameters.txt and edited paramteres listed in run/run_activeFolding.sh
+This solves the following equations in 2D for the default parameters selected from solvers/model_ALLPS_gravity/default_parameters.txt and edited paramteres listed in run/run_activeFolding.sh

 # Continuum model